Following is an update on my search for the perfect recipe organizer…

 What I really like about using Google Docs for recipes is the ability to quickly copy and paste from another website (or email) specific recipes that I’d like to try:

-With Google Docs, you simply copy & paste the part of a page that you’re interested in (either a recipe stored in another program like Big Oven, or a web page online for example), and you get everything in one click:
+To put recipes in Google Docs, you simply copy & paste the part of a page that you’re interested in (either a recipe stored in another program like Big Oven, or a web page online for example), and you get everything in one click:

-• even comments others have posted to this recipe — if I’m interested in those
+- Even comments others have posted to this recipe — if I’m interested in those

-That’s right, little or no typing is required to copy recipes into Google Docs!
 You simply choose “Select All – Copy” to get every single thing on the page.
 Or, you select only the parts you’re most interested in by dragging your mouse and then typing CTL+C (to copy) and CTL+V (to paste).

 Yes, there are simpler “import” options with the professional recipe organizers — making it easy to copy several recipes at once, but how often do you need to use that option?
 For me, only once: the day I start using the program for the first time and want to bring all of my recipes over.
 I have no interest in downloading entire databases of recipes that others put together and share online.
 And even for importing just one recipe found on the fly, the copy & paste method for Google Docs is just quicker and easier.